OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

         * Note that in addition to operator keys, the osn portal provisioning key needs to be included here in the site_authorized_keys list.

+    * This workflow also creates the nagios account used for monitoring

 Let's Encrypt Job
 ^^^^^^^^^^^^^^^^^